 - Remove excess moisture: After cutting the cheese, you will encounter some more moisture.
 You can use a paper towel to get rid of it, so all of that brine won’t freeze with the slices.

 - Transfer the pieces into a freezer bag: Put the slices in a Ziploc bag right away.
 Would you please make sure they’re in a single layer, so they don’t freeze together?
 This way, you can grab one or two pieces when needed.
 You could pre-freeze the cut pieces on a tray as well and then put them in a bag.

 - Freeze the bag flat: Once you place the freezer bag into the freezer, make sure it stays flat until the pieces freeze solid.

 - Portion your cheese: In the case that you already have a recipe in mind, go accordingly.
 For mozzarella sticks, you might cut the block into sticks already or into a couple of fat slices that you can divide into sticks after thawing.

-- Wrap your portions: Using a freezer or aluminum wrap, cover each portion tightly.
+- Wrap your portions: Cover each portion tightly using a freezer or aluminum wrap.
 This step helps prevent your cheese pieces from drying.
 You could also leave them unwrapped.

 - Transfer the portions into a freezer bag or container: If the pieces of cheese aren’t wrapped, make sure they don’t touch each other so they don’t freeze together.
 Alternatively, you can pre-freeze them on a baking sheet and then place them in a container of choice.